woodie/zouk/README.md

 with Samba works but it can be slow and awkward to use.

 Fear not, now we have the Zouk scan retriever.
-A minimal macOS client for browsing and downloading the scans your old scanner/printer relays through [lambada](https://github.com/woodie/lambada/) or [scandalous](https://github.com/woodie/scandalous).
+A minimal macOS client for browsing and downloading scans through [lambada](https://github.com/woodie/lambada/) or [scandalous](https://github.com/woodie/scandalous).
 The main screen is similar ro a Samba share but much fater and easier to use.